exitstop/robotgo/CONTRIBUTING.md

 Code that you contribute should use the standard copyright header:

 ```
-// Copyright 2016 The go-vgo Project Developers.
+// Copyright 2016 The exitstop/robotgo Project Developers.
 See the COPYRIGHT
 // file at the top-level directory of this distribution and at
 // https://github.com/exitstop/robotgo/blob/master/LICENSE
 //